clnsmth/geoenv/README.md

 ---

-## What is `geoenv`?

-**geoenv** is a Python library that links geographic locations—like points and polygons—to environmental descriptions using global datasets and semantic vocabularies.
+`geoenv` is a Python library that links geographic locations—like points and polygons—to environmental descriptions using global datasets and semantic vocabularies.

 It’s like reverse geocoding, but for **environments**.